janthmueller/swizzle/README.md

 [![Pepy Total Downloads](https://img.shields.io/pepy/dt/swizzle)](https://pepy.tech/project/swizzle)
 [![GitHub License](https://img.shields.io/github/license/janthmueller/swizzle)](https://github.com/janthmueller/swizzle/blob/main/LICENSE)

-## Introduction
+## Overview

-**Swizzle** is a Python package that enhances attribute access, allowing for flexible retrieval of multiple attributes based on specified arrangements of their names.
+**Swizzle** is a Python utility for flexible attribute manipulation.
+You can retrieve and assign multiple attributes of an object in any order or combination using simple attribute syntax.

-Managing object attributes efficiently can sometimes become cumbersome, especially when you need to access multiple attributes in various combinations.
-Swizzle simplifies this process by extending Python's attribute access mechanisms, enabling you to access attributes in any order or combination without explicitly referencing the instance every time.

-## Features

-* **Dynamic Attribute Access**: Retrieve multiple attributes in any specified arrangement.
-* **Integration with Existing Classes**: Works seamlessly with regular classes, `dataclass`, and even `Enum` types.
-* **Swizzled Setters (New!)**: Optionally enable attribute assignment with swizzling syntax (e.g., `vec.xyz = 1,2,3`).
+It works with regular classes, `dataclass`, `Enum`, and other objects.
+The goal is to make working with objects that have multiple fields more flexible and expressive.

+---

 ## Installation

 ### From PyPI

-Install Swizzle via pip:

 ```bash
 pip install swizzle